Skip to main content

 • You need fine-grained control over pipeline wiring

-• Building a reusable router module outside controller discovery
+• You build a reusable router module outside controller discovery